On the stabilizing effect of swimming in an active suspension: Introduction

 \subsubsection{Complex fluids}

+The role of swimming near the homogeneous isotropic equilibrium was considered by \v{S}kult{\'e}ty et al. in \cite{vskultety2020swimming}.
+The authors work directly with the BBGKY hierarchy associated to a stochastic many-particle system for which \eqref{eq:smoluchowski}-\eqref{eq:activestress} is essentially the formal mean-field limit.
+They calculate spatial and temporal correlations, indicative of collective behavior, of fluctuations around the equilibrium, sSection 2.D therein, and find that they are suppressed by swimming.
+This involves solving a Volterra equation similar to the one we obtain in Section~\ref{sec:landaudamping} below.

+We now turn our attention to the PDE literature.
 Although there is a vast PDE literature on related models without swimming (see the survey~\cite{masmoudi2018equations}), to the authors' knowledge, there is a single PDE work on the model \eqref{eq:smoluchowski}-\eqref{eq:activestress}.
 In \cite{chen2013global}, Chen and Liu establish the existence of global weak entropy solutions to~\eqref{eq:smoluchowski} coupled with the Navier-Stokes equations or the Stokes equations~\eqref{eq:stokes}-\eqref{eq:activestress} for the velocity.
 Notably, in dimension two, the weak solutions they construct in the Stokes setting are \emph{unique}.
 The regularity theory of~\eqref{eq:smoluchowski}-\eqref{eq:activestress} is complicated by the absence of a maximum principle for the density $\varrho$.

 The system \eqref{eq:smoluchowski}-\eqref{eq:activestress} belongs to a broader class of micro-macro models commonly used to describe passive immersed polymers.
 Such models couple a microscopic description of the immersed particles (in the form of a Fokker-Planck equation which depends on a configuration variable $\bp$) to a macroscopic description of the suspension in the form of a forced Stokes or Navier-Stokes equation depending only on $\bx$.